ryan-zeyuan-chen/ROB301/Final_Design_Project/README.md

 The overall objective of this project is:

 * To design a control system, based on Bayesian-localization techniques, for the Turtle-bot 3 Waffle Pi robot to deliver mail to arbitrarily chosen stations on a closed-loop route.

+The robot is required to deliver mail on a closed-loop path to any one of several offices.
+This path can be considered in terms of the quadrilateral hallway on any floor of the Faculty of Applied Science and Engineering’s Galbraith Building, where office line the inner side of the loop.
+A topological map of the hallway is provided, which consists of a series of colored regions on the floor representing the locations of the offices connected by black tape to provide a guide for the robot.
+The offices (numbered 2 to 12, inclusive) are unique but the colors are not.
+As a result, it is essential to use Bayesian localization fused with the line-following control to facilitate the design.

+## Software Setup
+The following commands should be run in separate terminal windows sequentially to start the ROS program properly: